MasterFlomaster1/JFXCrypto/README.md

 # Description

-SimpleJavaCrypter is a program written in java that can help you to encrypt and decrypt text with different algorithms.
-There are several algorithms available: AES, AES-256 and SimpleCipher.
-The last one is simple experimental encryption algorithm that can handle only encryption and decryption of the text.
+SimpleJavaCrypter is a program written in java that can help you to encrypt/decrypt text and files with various algorithms.
+There are several algorithms available right now: AES-128, AES-256 and SimpleCipher.
+The last one is a simple experimental encryption algorithm that can handle encryption and decryption of the text.
 Only English language is currently supported.
-Encryption is performed by elementary algorithm which randomly changes chars in the given text.
+Encryption is performed by an elementary algorithm which randomly changes chars in the given text.
 Text decryption is done by reverse algorithm.
+This encryption algorithm is currently under development and would need further work.

 # Supported algorithms

-* AES
+* AES-128
 * AES-256
 * SimpleCipher